-For Qualified Certificates, Subscriber keys must be generated and stored within a recognized Qualified Signature Creation Device (QSCD).
+For Qualified Certificates where the Private Key related to the certified Public Key resides in a QSCD, Subscriber keys must be generated and stored within a recognized Qualified Signature Creation Device (QSCD).
 The QSCD certification status must be monitored and appropriate measures must be taken if the certification status of a QSCD changes.